 Be careful as wiring things in the wrong way could damage the Bright Pi.

-You can now move onto the code examples page
+You can now move onto our Github repository to start coding.

 In some rare cases we found that the manufacturer of the LEDs accidentally put the flat side of the plastic on the opposite side as to where it should be.
 When installing the LEDs always refer to the legs length instead of the flat part.